English

 Small victories to celebrate:

-- You got out of bed
+• You got out of bed.

-- You reached out to someone
+• You reached out to someone you trust.

-- You took a shower
+• You took a warm shower.

-- You showed up for yourself
+• You showed up for yourself, even for five minutes.

 This Month's Goal

-Healing milestones to work toward:
+Messy milestones to work toward:

-- Identify one source of support
+• Identify one safe source of support (a friend, a professional, or a community).

-- Practice one act of self-compassion daily
+• Practice one act of gentle self-compassion daily.

-- Forgive yourself for one thing
+• Forgive yourself for one past mistake.

 The Forgiveness Journey